iotaledger/chat.ixi/README.md

 ### Step 5: Configure CHAT.ixi (Optional)

-CHAT.ixi is automatically configured at the first start.
+CHAT.ixi is automatically configured at the first start, so no action is required.

-To configure it manually, open in **ict/modules/chat-config/chat.cfg** and change the parameters accordingly:
+For manual configuration, open **ict/modules/chat-config/chat.cfg** and change the parameters accordingly:

-Replace **{USERNAME}** with the username you want to appear with in the chat.
-Replace **{PASSWORD}** with any password to protect your CHAT.ixi from unauthorized access.

-*ict/modules/chat-config/chat.cfg*
 ```
 username={USERNAME}
 password={PASSWORD}
 ```

+Replace **{USERNAME}** with the username you want to appear with in the chat.
+Replace **{PASSWORD}** with any password to protect your CHAT.ixi from unauthorized access.

 ### Step 6: Open the Web GUI